oqpvc/erdbeere/README.md

 though we never had an ExampleTruth that stated that for commutative *base rings* (and not *rings*) left and right Noetherian are equivalent, the logic engine derives those kind of statements from the bottom up.

-In contrast to that, we cannot encode implications from the top down (such as: the existence of a separated morphism X→ Y with Y separated as a scheme implies that X is itself separated, where we view X and Y as the building blocks *domain* and *codomain* of the structure *scheme morphism*).